Voyages in Medieval and Renaissance Music

 ~ Early Music Today

-Like the tramontana wind, the music Ensemble Tramontana performs has travelled across Europe, stirring emotions.
 Medieval and Renaissance times may have been very different from each other in artistic styles and worldview, but the periods as a whole were an extended time of revival, discovery, and growth.
 It was the era of courtly love, the Crusades, trade routes and of course Columbus’s epic voyage of 1492.
 It was a time of exploration, of fundamental social change, of revival of ancient knowledge coupled with discovery of new lands and wonders — and of much beautiful art and music.
-We relish connecting seemingly unrelated elements within the historical and social context of the music, then building on them to create a sense of the people of this time and place.
-We use voices, viols, recorders, harps, percussion, vielles/medieval fiddles, and other early instruments to experiment with blending timbres for a soundworld which intensely evokes the spirit of the times.
+We relish connecting seemingly unrelated elements within the historical and social context of the music, then building on them to create a sense of the people of this overall time and place.

 What We Do